Silicosis: Silica

-Silicon (Si) is the second most common element in the Earth's crust (oxygen is the most common).
+Silicon (Si) is the second most common element in the Earth's crust after oxygen.
 The compound silica, also known as silicon dioxide (SiO2), is formed from silicon and oxygen atoms.
 Since oxygen and silicon make up about 75% of the Earth's crust, the compound silica is quite common.
 It is found in many rocks, such as granite, sandstone, gneiss and slate, and in some metallic ores.
 Silica can be a main component of sand.
 It can also be in soil, mortar, plaster, and shingles.
 The cutting, breaking, crushing, drilling, grinding, or abrasive blasting of these materials may produce fine to ultra fine airborne silica dust.

 Silica occurs in three forms: crystalline, microcrystalline (or cryptocrystalline) and amorphous (non-crystalline).
 "Free" silica is composed of pure silicon dioxide, not combined with other elements, whereas silicates (e.g., talc, asbestos, and mica) are SiO2 combined with an appreciable portion of cations.